Unsupervised and self-adaptative techniques for cross-domain person re-identification: Introduction

 Another important observation is that, at different points of the adaptation from a source to a target domain, the model holds different levels of knowledge as different portions of the target data are considered each time.
-We argue that the model has complementary knowledge in different iterations during training, and we propose a self-ensembling strategy to summarize the knowledge from different iterations into a unique final model.
+Thus, we argue that the model has complementary knowledge in different iterations during training.
+Based on this, we propose a self-ensembling strategy to summarize the knowledge from various iterations into a unique final model.

 Finally, based on recent advances in ensemble-based methods for ReID~\cite{ge2020mutual, zhai2020multiple}, we propose to combine the knowledge acquired by different architectures.
 Unlike prior work, we avoid complex training stages by simply assembling the results from different architectures only during evaluation time.